piranna/piranna.github.io/pages/projects.md

 Node.js bindings for [Orion IoT server](https://fiware-orion.readthedocs.io/).

-Although it was initially requested to develop just only a one-to-one proxy server between the `Orion IoT Server` and other APIs like Google Spreadsheets or Amazon DynamoDB, I took the initiative to a bottom-to-up development focused on following Node.js best practices and standard protocols, and building an expansible system based on reusable modules (the initially requested server ended being just only 70 lines of code) with one-to-many publishing support in half the initially estimated time.
-This is one of the projects I'm professionally more proud of at various levels, but this would have not been possible without a good in-detail documentation of the `Orion IoT Server`, clear requirements and objectives, and giving me creative liberty from their side.
+Although I was initially asked to develop just a one-to-one proxy server between the `Orion IoT Server` and other APIs like Google Spreadsheets or Amazon DynamoDB, I took the initiative with a bottom-up development focused on following Node.js best practices and standard protocols, and building an expandable system based on reusable modules (the initially requested server ended up being only 70 lines of code) with one-to-many publishing support in half the initially estimated time.
+This is one of the projects I'm most proud of professionally at various levels, but it would not have been possible without detailed documentation of the `Orion IoT Server`, clear requirements and objectives, and giving me creative liberty from their side.
 Kudos.

 This project was sponsored by [Telefónica R&D](http://www.tid.es/) division.